Monobloc (film)

 Monobloc (Monoblock) is a 2005 Argentine film, directed by Luis Ortega, his second feature, and written by Ortega and Carolina Fal.
 The film stars Graciela Borges, Rita Cortese, Carolina Fal, and Evangelina Salazar, the filmmaker's own mother.

 Plot

-The film tells of three women who live a nondescript apartment block in a chaotic world.
+The film tells the story of three women who live in an undistinguished apartment block in a chaotic world.

-Perla, her disabled daughter, Nena, and their next-door neighbor, Madrina spend their days engaged in unrealistic conversations.
+Perla, her disabled daughter Nena, and their next-door neighbor Madrina, spend their days engaged in unrealistic conversations.

 For example, Perla dreams of resuming her study of the French language although she is in constant need of blood transfusions to delay her imminent death.

 The transfusions are performed by a mysterious female staff member in a surreal stark-white hospital room, and provide rare glimpses of the world outside the block.